 What is rug layering?

 Rug layering is fairly self-explanatory – it’s all about layering rugs on top of rugs!
 Why?
-Because it’s a great way to add texture, depth, color and visual interest to any room in your home.
-This trend can lend an inviting and relaxing feel to any sleeping, living or dining space.
+Because it’s a great way to add texture, depth, color, and visual interest to any room in your home.
+This trend can lend an inviting and relaxing feel to any sleeping, living, or dining space.

-According to our visual designer, Brandon, this trend is perfect for shoppers in a budget crunch – even in the long run.
 “When you buy a smaller rug and layer it, it makes it a lot easier and cheaper to switch it out.
 You can always change the smaller rug to create a completely different look for minimal cost.”

 Now that you know the “what” and “why,” it’s time to learn how to get this look for your home!
-With these tips and ideas, you’ll be layering like a pro in no time.
+With these tips and tricks, you’ll be layering like a pro in no time.

 1. Design Style

 Similar product featured in image: Franklin Cambria Sofa

 Layered rugs can succeed in just about any design style.
 The trick is to find two similar rugs that match your style’s vibe, and to work with your furniture.
 However, you don’t need to confine yourself to just one style.
 As long as they complement each other, mixing patterns and colors is what makes rug layering fun.
 If you have a mid-century modern interior, try layering a rustic cowhide rug on top to create a truly unique look that showcases your personality.